AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ![](assets/assign-users-to-customrole.png)

-The user now logs in to Captivate Prime as Custom Admin and now adds a Learning Plan.
+The user now logs in to Learning Manager as Custom Admin and now adds a Learning Plan.

 When a new learner is added, the Custom Admin can select a training from the configurable role's scoped catalogs only.